Action movies are a long favourite of movie fans across the world. If you want to write one, here are some points to consider before you get started.

 - Sometimes the MacGuffin is thrown aside after the first act and the plot shifts into one of the above.
 While it can be done well - the entire purpose of the MacGuffin is to pull the hero into the story, after all - it's still odd to see that super-important object is less important than some pretty lady.

 - Show, Don't Tell works against the super-powerful MacGuffin.
-Being told all the movie long how awesome it is without actually seeing its power annoys people (kind of like this car dealers who keep on telling you just how great you'll feel driving this car and whatnot).
-On the other hand you have Hype Backlash and the object fails to meet the expectation.
-We don't have to tell you that it's bad.
+Being told all the movie long how awesome it is without actually seeing its power or failing to meet the expectation annoys people (kind of like this car dealers who keep on telling you just how great you'll feel driving this car and whatnot).

 So now that you have the plot, think about...